Vaginal Itching: Causes, Symptoms, and Online Treatment

 There are several possible causes of vaginal itching, ranging from minor irritants to infections that need prompt care:

-Yeast infections: An overgrowth of Candida fungus is one of the most common causes.
+- Yeast infections: An overgrowth of Candida fungus is one of the most common causes.

-Bacterial vaginosis (BV): An imbalance of vaginal bacteria can lead to itching, odor, and discharge.
+- Bacterial vaginosis (BV): An imbalance of vaginal bacteria can lead to itching, odor, and discharge.

-Skin conditions: Eczema or lichen sclerosus (learn more about lichen sclerosus care) can affect the vulva and cause irritation.
+- Skin conditions: Eczema or lichen sclerosus can affect the vulva and cause irritation.
+Learn more about lichen sclerosus care.

-Hormonal changes: Menopause or perimenopause can cause dryness and itching due to reduced estrogen.
+- Hormonal changes: Menopause or perimenopause can cause dryness and itching due to reduced estrogen.
 See more about menopause care.

-Irritants: Perfumed soaps, detergents, or feminine hygiene products may trigger itching.
+- Irritants: Perfumed soaps, detergents, or feminine hygiene products may trigger itching.

 Symptoms That May Accompany Vaginal Itching